AR10Dev/solid-tailwind-ts-vite-router/README.md

 The following list provides maintained templates variations with different preferences and feature sets.

 - [**solid-tailwind-ts-vite**](https://github.com/AR10Dev/solid-tailwind-ts-vite) - The base for this template

+- [**tauri-solid-ts-tailwind-vite**](https://github.com/AR10Dev/tauri-solid-ts-tailwind-vite) - Based on this template, it offers the integration with Tauri

 - [solidjs/templates](https://github.com/solidjs/templates) - Solid templates created by Solid Team